JakeBurchCR/pyrite/README.md

 ### Usage

-Some day this will be a importable module, but for now:
+Some day this will be an importable module, but for now:

 ```
 yarn add @jakeburch/pyrite